priestd09/corda/docs/source/api-flows.rst

 ServiceHub
 ----------

-Each flowlogic has access to the node's ``ServiceHub``, giving the CorDapp developer access to the various services the node provides.
+Within ``FlowLogic.call()``, the flow developer has access to the node's ``ServiceHub``, giving the CorDapp developer access to the various services the node provides.

 The key ``ServiceHub`` services are: